rupendrab/univsearch/README.md

-# univsearch
-Search for Universities by SAT Score
+# Search for Universities by SAT Score

+Check out the application at: https://rupenb.shinyapps.io/univsearch

+!INCLUDE www/help.html